vincentdchan/blocky-editor/packages/blocky-example/docs/get-started.md

 ## Data representation

-The data model in Blocky Editor is represented as an XML Document:
+The data model in Blocky Editor is represented as an JSON Document:

 Example: